CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Traffic-on-highways-not-behaving-properly.md

 ## Causes

 > Note:
 >
 > **For performance reasons, changes to highways do not update existing vehicles.
 Only vehicles spawned after the change will be aware of it.**
 >
-> The **Customisations come in to effect immediately** option in [](General.md) **does not apply to highways!**
+> The **Customizations come in to effect immediately** option in [](General.md) **does not apply to highways!**
 >
 > You have to wait for newly spawned vehicles to see the effect of changes.
+You can
-You can use [Clear Traffic](Clear-Traffic.md) tool to remove old vehicles.
+> use [Clear Traffic](Clear-Traffic.md) tool to remove old vehicles.

-These symptoms are usually caused by incorrect mod settings, or not realising that highway traffic doesn't update until new vehicles spawn.
+These symptoms are usually caused by incorrect mod settings, or not realizing that highway traffic doesn't update until new vehicles spawn.

 ## Solution